jnozzi/cocoadev.com/markdown/CocoaMostWantedFulfilledWishes.md

 See the Project Builder or Xcode release notes.
 There's a mailing list you can mail suggestions to.

-*Add the possibility to show and hide views, meaning any subclass of General/NSView...
+*Add the possibility to show and hide views, meaning any subclass of NSView...
 Something like : *(BOOL)isVisible* and *(void)setVisible:(BOOL)flag*

-Panther supports showing and hiding of General/NSView.
+Panther supports showing and hiding of NSView.

 �Unfortunately, hidden views still participate in resizing.
 They are just a big blank spot.